 A thesis conclusion is the last and the most crucial section of your thesis or dissertation.
 It is the summary of the dissertation.
 Put it this way: the conclusion paragraph is your entire dissertation wrapped in a few paragraphs.
 But, concluding a thesis is never easy for many people.
 Therefore, what is the best way for concluding a thesis or dissertation?

 In this post, we will take a closer look at the dissertation conclusion to help you understand how to write a winning conclusion for a research paper as well as a thesis.
 We will narrow it down further to outline the best structure of a conclusion.

 What is the Importance of the Conclusion Paragraph?

 Before digging deeper into the mechanics of how to write a conclusion for a research paper or thesis, you need to ask yourself the question: “Why is it important?”

 Your dissertation conclusion is the last part that you work on after completing the research and the write-up.
 No matter the area of study you are focusing on, the conclusion can help you to achieve the following goals:

 - Answering the research questions that you posed in the first chapter of the dissertation.

 - The conclusion paragraph is the part where you reflect on the dissertation.

-- At the conclusion, you draw the recommendations for additional studies in areas that you found with gaps.
+- In the conclusion, you draw the recommendations for additional studies in areas where you found gaps.

 - When writing a dissertation conclusion, you demonstrate what new knowledge you are contributing to the field.

 Note that just like the rest of the dissertation, you should not shy from asking your supervisor for a great dissertation conclusion example, especially from past students.
 This is very important because your department might have a preferred format for writing dissertation conclusions.
 You can also get a perfect example of a conclusion in the thesis as you research your topic.